Shoklogic/hello-world/README.md

 just an intial repository

-A a guy from Alabama who decided that he wanted to make a few things happen without doing too much...
+A guy from Alabama who decided that he wanted to make a few things happen without doing too much...
 ...if trigger then action and  that result.